Unclonable Cryptography in Linear Quantum Memory: Short One-Shot Signatures Relative to a Classical Oracle

-\paragraph{Signing $\secp$-bit Messages.} We next describe a quantum signing algorithm that can sign $\Omega(\lambda)$-bit messages, and furthermore does so in "parallel".
-Specifically, the algorithm works in iterations, and in each iteration, the algorithm makes one query to $\Ds$ and elsewhere executes in constant parallel time.
+\paragraph{Signing Multi-bit Messages.} We next describe a quantum signing algorithm that can sign $\Omega(\lambda)$-bit messages, and furthermore does so in "parallel".
+Specifically, the algorithm works in iterations, and in each iteration, the algorithm makes two queries to $\Ds$ and elsewhere executes in constant parallel time.
 In particular, it is parallel in the sense that signing for bit $j + 1$ does not need to wait for the signing of bit $j$.
-Our algorithm takes $2$ iterations with high probability, in particular, constant amount.
+Our algorithm takes constant iterations and produces a valid signature with probability exponentially close to $1$ (in the security parameter).

-The intuition behind the algorithm originates in the OSS signing procedure of \cite{STOC:AGKZ20}, and more explicitly, it is a direct generalization of the "measure and correct" signing algorithm of \cite{C:Shmueli22}.
-Our algorithm tries to sign by collapsing all $\lambda$ qubits to the wanted value $m \in \{ 0, 1 \}^{\lambda}$.
+The intuition behind the algorithm originates in the "measure and correct" signing algorithm of \cite{C:Shmueli22}, which in turn is inspired by the OSS signing procedure of \cite{STOC:AGKZ20}.
+Our algorithm first encodes $m$ to a large message $m^* \in \zo^\lambda$ using an ECC.
+Then, the algorithm tries to sign by collapsing all $\lambda$ qubits to the wanted value $m^*$.
 Each qubit falls to its right value with probability $1/2$, independently of the other qubits, so we expect roughly half the qubits to collapse to the right value when we do this.
 Then, the signing algorithm "corrects" by returning the corresponding qubits (i.e., the ones that need correction) to full superposition using the dual oracle.
-This correction will let us retry, and after some tries, we expect all qubits to collapse to their correct classical value.
+This correction will let us retry to collapse the qubits that did not collapse correctly for the first time, to their correct value with accordance to $m$.
+After some tries, we expect some minimal fraction of qubits to fall to their correct classical value.
 The formal procedure follows.